MicrosoftDocs/azure-devops-docs/docs/artifacts/get-started-npm.md

 ### Set up authentication on your development machine

 At this point, you should have a project-specific .npmrc file that contains only your feed's registry information that you discovered from the **Connect to feed** dialog box.
 There should be no credentials in this file.
-The file is usually adjacent to your project's package.json file.
+The file is usually stored in the same location as your project's package.json file.

 > [!IMPORTANT]
 > There can be only a single "registry=" line in your .npmrc file.
 Multiple registries are possible with [scopes](npm/scopes.md) and [upstream sources](npm/upstream-sources.md).